smithlabcode/ribotricer/README.rst

 #. `SRAdb`_ : For fetching all experiments of a SRA project with the associated metadata

-Since there is currently bug with bioconductor-sradb, we will install it from github.
+Since there is currently a bug in bioconductor-sradb, we will install it from github.

 .. code-block:: bash